 Whether community views are already known, including the community's preferences about the form of engagement

 The form of engagement used in the past for similar proposals and decisions

+Whether there is more than one viable option.

 If a proposal or decision is affected by a number of the above considerations, it is more likely to have a higher degree of significance.